-ii.
+- ii.
 Associated Sub Plans: Following the resource mapping (availability of natural resources in and around villages) and an assessment of vulnerability of natural resources (agriculture, soil, forest, water).
-For this purpose, following the recommendations in the Environmental Guidelines could prepare plans for (i) Fire Safety control (ii) Community water management (maintenance of structures and water sharing) (iii) sustainable plan for NTFP harvesting, (iv) Plans for linking employment generation under MGNREGS with habitat improvement activities, development of community vermicompost units etc. These plans may be developed depending on the environmental baseline conditions within the landscape, and demands for further planning and scaling up of activities.
+For this purpose, following the recommendations in the Environmental Guidelines could prepare plans for (i) Fire Safety control (ii) Community water management (maintenance of structures and water sharing) (iii) sustainable plan for NTFP harvesting, (iv) Plans for linking employment generation under MGNREGS with habitatimprovement activities, development of community vermicompost units etc. These plans may be developed depending on the environmental baseline conditions within the landscape, and demands for further planning and scaling up of activities. - iii.

-- iii.
 Integration of 'Payments for Ecosystem Services (PES)' for conservation and protection activities under taken by the community.
 This involves the users of these services and the providers/community entering into a voluntary agreement to maintain or enhance an ecosystems ability, through engaging in a certain land-use or management regime and to provide a well-defined service for a specified period, for an agreed price, paid conditionally upon provision of the service in question.
-These include (i) provisioning services, such as food and spring water; (ii) regulating services, such as fire control; (iii) cultural services, such as spiritual, recreational, and cultural benefits.
-Potential PES segments that could be explored through the CLLMP include (i) PES segment for spring shed management; and (ii) PES segment for maintaining landscape beauty and pristine quality. - iv.
-Recording List of endangered or threatened species: The natural source mapping should also contain information about presence and locations of species that may be threatened or endangered and will identify significant patches with rich biodiversity, if any, within the landscape areas. - v.
+These include (i) provisioning services, such as food and spring water; (ii) regulating services, such asfire control; (iii) cultural services, such as spiritual, recreational, and cultural benefits.
+Potential PES segments that could be explored through the CLLMP include (i) PES segment for spring shed management; and(ii) PES segment for maintaining landscape beauty and pristine quality. - iv.
 Updating/changing the CNRM plan: the landscape plans can may be suitably modified/ adapted after field-testing of interventions with a formal meeting of the village executive committee.
-This would also require updating of the natural resource maps presently being prepared with the village community if new areas are to be identified for treatment and implementation of project interventions.
+This would also require updating of the natural resource maps presently being prepared with the village community if new areas are to be identified for treatment and implementation of project interventions. - v.
+Application of Screening Criteria as outlined below

-6.4 Screening Checklists
+6.4Screening Checklists